sarimzafar/shopify-sarim-coding-challenge/README.md

 * Go to http://localhost:3000/calculate_revenue/index for the table showing the final revenue as well as all the individual revenues from all the customers

-* Used the total_line_items_price of the order set to calculate the total cost
+* Used the total_line_items_price of the order set to calculate the total revenue